-APPRAISER: All right, well, the artist, who has signed it down here, his name is Emil Nolde.
+APPRAISER: All right, well, the artist who has signed it down here, his name is Emile Nolde.
 He was a German Expressionist artist.
 He was at the vanguard of a movement known as German Expressionism in the early 1900s, in which these artists imbued their works with a great deal of emotion and expression.
 He made etchings, woodcuts, lithographs.
-This is an etching.
-And it's a portrait of his wife, whose name was Ada Nolde, A-D-A. So it's a very early, intimate, introspective look at his wife by somebody who's considered one of the more famous German artists of this period.
-His prints are very, very scarce-- notoriously scarce, in fact.
-When the Nazis came into power in Germany during World War II, he was considered a degenerate artist, and most of the work of his that could be found was collected and destroyed.
+This is an etching, and it's a portrait of his wife, whose name was Ada Nolde, "A-D-A." So it's a very early, intimate, introspective look at his wife by somebody who's considered one of the more famous German artists of this period.
+His prints are very, very scarce, notoriously scarce, in fact.
+When the Nazis came into power in Germany, he was considered a degenerate artist, and most of the work of his that could be found was collected and destroyed.
 So surviving examples of his etchings, lithographs, woodcuts, drawings and paintings are extremely scarce.

-APPRAISER: So you did a great job finding this in a garage sale.
+APPRAISER: So you did a great job finding this at a garage sale.
 Congratulations.

 GUEST: That is very exciting.
 Thank you very much.